Juanx65/WifiSniffing/README.md

 ```

-  this creates `wlo1mon` interfaces which we will be using for monitoing (at the channel 11, in this case).
+  This creates `wlo1mon` interfaces which we will be using for monitoing (at the channel 11, in this case).

-  Check the `iw <interface> info` again, it should be something like:
+  Check the `iw <interface> info` again, it should look like:

 ```
 Interface wlo1mon